Escherichia coli Infections

 Symptoms of E. coli Infections

-E. coli symptoms depend on the part of the body affected and the strain of E. coli causing the infection.
+E. coli symptoms depend on the part of the body affected and on the strain of E. coli causing the infection.

 Did You Know...